ER Nurse Career Guide

 A one-of-a-kind nursing program that prepares you...

 A one-of-a-kind nursing program that prepares you to be an RN and a baccalaureate-prepared nurse:

-If you don't live in one of our prelicensure states or don't qualify to apply, consider getting our Bachelor's Degree in Health Services Coordination instead.
+- If you don't live in one of our prelicensure states or don't qualify to apply, consider getting our Bachelor's in Health and Human Services instead.
 This degree allows you to work inside the healthcare industry, while also working directly with patients who need help.

 Nursing (RN-to-BSN Online) – B.S.